RominaZe/RT1/robot-sim/README.md

 Explanation
 ------------
  This project's goal is to grab every token of a certain area a then put it all together in one point.
+ The code should make the robot:
+	* Go to the center of the arena
+	* See the markers that are in the area
+	* Pick the first marker that he saw in the point before and release it in the center
+     	* Pick the other markers and release it beside the first one

 ```python
 	v = [] #list of token